Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 Each declaration has a visibility property relative to the scope it is declared in.
 By default, all the declarations are `public`, meaning that they can be accessed from any other scope their outer scope can be accessed from.
+The only exception to this rule are [overriding declarations][Overriding] that by default inherit the visibility from the declaration they override.
 Declarations may be also marked `public` explicitly.

 Declarations marked as `private` can only be accessed from the same scope they are declared in.